ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 * Generating/parsing the response status code and any necessary header fields.

-A WebTransport endpoint, whether a client or a server, can likely perform several of its HTTP-level requirements using bytestring comparisons.

 While HTTP/3 encodes HTTP messages using QPACK, this complexity can be minimized.
 When receiving, a WebTransport endpoint can disable dynamic decompression entirely but must always support static decompression and Huffman